Caio-oliveira04/Hospital-Management-Software/README.md

-# Hospital-Management-Software
+# Hospital Management Software

-Project for the "Software Project" course
+This is a project for the "Software Project"

 ## Functionalities

 1. **Patient Registration:** Completed
 2. **Appointment Scheduling:** In Progress
 3. **Medical Record Management**